sassafracas/takehome/README.md

 # Introduction
 This project is a take-home challenge designed to evaluate full stack developers who are interested in working at Dovetale.

-It is structured as two basic Rails applications:
+The exercises involve both backend and frontend changes to add functionality to the two Rails applications:
 * GifService - a REST API service that returns GIFs
 * GifFrontend - a web application that allows users to view and save GIFs